ChewingPencils/Drafts2VoodooPad/ReadMe.md

 ## Overview

-A workfolw for creating new VoodooPad Pages from text files created with Drafts.app.
+A workflow for creating new VoodooPad Pages from text files created with Drafts.app.

 Methods Provided: